armaanPy/CronosPOSChainNode/README.md

 ```
 $ cd ~/DxJSH237891z/Yh73973jS/
 $ vi inventory.yml

-Replace [Enter Public IP] with the public IP that was output after your Terraform resource was created (or alternatively get the public IP of your host from the EC2 Instances page.

-It should look something like this:

-all:
-  hosts:
-    11.199.252.78
 ```

+* Replace "[Enter Public IP]" with the public IP that was output after your Terraform resource was created (or alternatively get the public IP of your host from the EC2 Instances page.

 ### Part 4: Run your Ansible Playbook